paralect/ship/doc/docs/api/api-public-docs.md

 ## How it works
 When you're calling `registerDocs` function, we add config in Registry.
 You can register docs in any part of application.
 This config is written with this [standard](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#serverObject) in mind.
 This registry contains all actions that gathered inside API.
-To retrieve these docs in open api format, you can call `docsUtil.getDocs` function.
+To retrieve these docs in open api format, you can call `docsService.getDocs` function.

 For advanced usage cases, you can reference to this [documentation](https://github.com/asteasolutions/zod-to-openapi)